Union of Utrecht: History

 Antwerp was the capital of the union until its fall to the Spanish.

 Flanders was almost entirely conquered by the Spanish troops, as was half of Brabant.
 The United Provinces still recognized Spanish rule after the Union of Utrecht.
 However, the union contributed to the deterioration in the relationship between the provinces and their lord, and in 1581 the United Provinces declared their independence of the king in the Act of Abjuration.

 The Twelve Years' Truce of 1609 marked a pause in what became known as the Eighty Years' War, effectively acknowledging Dutch independence.
-As Pieter Geyl puts it, the truce marked "an astonishing victory for the Dutch," who surrended no lands and did not agree to halt their attacks on Spanish colonies and the Spanish trade empire.
+As Pieter Geyl puts it, the truce marked "an astonishing victory for the Dutch," who surrendered no lands and did not agree to halt their attacks on Spanish colonies and the Spanish trade empire.
 In return the Spanish granted the United Provinces de facto independence by describing them as "Free lands, provinces and states against whom they make no claim" for the duration of the truce.